Oliver-RC/DjangoBookings/README.md

  ![Detail Nav](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/detail-nav.JPG)

  ### Latest News
  - A snapshot of the blogs that have been posted by the restaurant.
-The users first landing on the page will get a feel for the type of blog / news content come out from the restaurant without having to navigate to the blog page specifically.
+The users who first land on the page will get a feel for the type of blog / news content that comes out from the restaurant without having to navigate to the blog page specifically.
  - This data is stored in the database and is updated when the restaurant admin post a new blog article.

  ![Latest News](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/news.JPG)